carpentries-incubator/workflows-nextflow/_episodes/02-channels.md

 ~~~
 {: .source}

-The first line in this example creates a variable `ch` which holds a queue channel object.
-This channel contains the four values specified as a parameters in the `of` method.
-Therefore the second line will print the following:
+The first line in this example creates a variable `ch` which holds a queue channel object containing the four values specified as a parameters in the `of` method.
+Therefore the `view` operator on the second line will print four lines for each element in the channel:

 ~~~
 chr1